superpanic/PointView/README.md

 5. Restart Illustrator

-# Additional preperation needed for successfully compiling the `HelloWorld` project
+# Additional setup needed for the HelloWorld project:

 ## Use Xcode 11.3
 Do not use the latest Xcode.